DevExpress-Examples/winforms-charts-apply-the-best-fit-function-to-a-series/Readme.md

 - Create a point series and [bind it to a data source](https://docs.devexpress.com/WindowsForms/6561/controls-and-libraries/chart-control/provide-data/specify-series-data-members).
 This series' data is to be analyzed.

-- Add a line series that is used to display the Line of Best Fit.
+- Add a line series that will be used to display the Line of Best Fit.

 - Create a method that uses a custom formula to perform the regression analysis against the first series' points.
 The method should calculate data points used to plot the line series.